The Cathedral in Florence at sunset

 a woman looking out on the river in Florence

-If you want to avoid all of the hordes of people that Florence attracts, you will need to visit in the winter.
-This is the reality of one of Europe’s most popular destinations.
+If you want to avoid the hordes of people that Florence attracts, you will need to visit in the winter and even then there will be people milling around.
+This is just the reality of it being one of the most popular destinations in Italy.

 Peak Season